-The Integrated Development Plan 2023/24 (IDP) of the Sol Plaatje Municipality must be strategic, respond to the extent that changing circumstances demand, and track progress in municipal service delivery.
-These imperatives have, in very trying circumstances, been achieved throughout this IDP review process, which was the first of four reviews in the current 5-year cycle.
+The Integrated Development Plan (IDP) of the Sol Plaatje Municipality must be strategic, respond to the extent that changing circumstances demand, and track progress in municipal service delivery.
+These imperatives have, in very trying circumstances, been achieved throughout this IDP review process.
 I believe that as municipal administration, we are geared to continue this path and improve where necessary.

-Municipal Manager Sol Plaatje Municipality
+Mr BS Matlala Municipal Manager Sol Plaatje Municipality